zakimjz/zakimjz.github.io/pages/courses/datamining/assign3.md

 * Write a scripy named as **Assign3.py**, which will be run as **Assign3.py FILENAME SPREAD**.
 FILENAME is the datafile name,  SPREAD is the spread parameter $\sigma^2$ for the Gaussian kernel.
+ Note: when you play with the spread parameter, then a value like 0.01 means
+ $\sigma^2 = 0.01$ in the Gaussian kernel.

 Your script should print out the weight vector $\mathbf{a}$, which gives the mixture weights for each of the feature points.
 You need to include the plot